gauge-sh/tach/README.md

 ```

 ## Defining Packages
 To define a package, add a `package.yml` to the corresponding Python package.
-Add at least one 'tag' to identify the package:
+Add at least one 'tag' to identify the package.

+Examples:
 ```python
 # core/package.yml
 tags: ["core"]